Diabetes: Treatment and management

+Education

+Diabetes management for children requires the integration of the family and health care team to be committed and continuous for promotion of self-management.
+A health care team may include a pediatric endocrinologist or physician trained in pediatric diabetes, a diabetes specialist nurse, a registered dietitian, a psychologist, a social worker, and child life specialist.

+The goal of the health care team and child's family is to empower the child to make informed decisions for health‐promoting lifestyle choices.

 Medications

 Glucose control

 Most medications used to treat diabetes act by lowering blood sugar levels through different mechanisms.
 There is broad consensus that when people with diabetes maintain tight glucose control – keeping the glucose levels in their blood within normal ranges – they experience fewer complications, such as kidney problems or eye problems.
-There is however debate as to whether this is appropriate and cost effective for people later in life in whom the risk of hypoglycemia may be more significant.
+There is, however, debate as to whether this is appropriate and cost effective for people later in life in whom the risk of hypoglycemia may be more significant.

 There are a number of different classes of anti-diabetic medications.
 Type 1 diabetes requires treatment with insulin, ideally using a "basal bolus" regimen that most closely matches normal insulin release: long-acting insulin for the basal rate and short-acting insulin with meals.
 Type 2 diabetes is generally treated with medication that is taken by mouth (e.g. metformin) although some eventually require injectable treatment with insulin or GLP-1 agonists.

 Metformin is generally recommended as a first-line treatment for type 2 diabetes, as there is good evidence that it decreases mortality.
 It works by decreasing the liver's production of glucose, and increasing the amount of glucose stored in peripheral tissue.
 Several other groups of drugs, mainly oral medication, may also decrease blood sugar in type 2 diabetes.
 These include agents that increase insulin release (sulfonylureas), agents that decrease absorption of sugar from the intestines (acarbose), agents that inhibit the enzyme dipeptidyl peptidase-4 (DPP-4) that inactivates incretins such as GLP-1 and GIP (sitagliptin), agents that make the body more sensitive to insulin (thiazolidinedione) and agents that increase the excretion of glucose in the urine (SGLT2 inhibitors).
 When insulin is used in type 2 diabetes, a long-acting formulation is usually added initially, while continuing oral medications.

 Some severe cases of type 2 diabetes may also be treated with insulin, which is increased gradually until glucose targets are reached.